-Net investment in capital assets - consists of capital assets, net of accumulated depreciation reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
+Investment in capital assets - consists of capital assets, net of accumulated depreciation reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
+There are no outstanding balances of borrowings attributable to capital assets at March 31, 2021 and 2020.

 Restricted - consists of restricted assets, reduced by liabilities related to those assets, with constraints placed on their use either by a) external groups such as creditors (such as through debt covenants), contributors, or laws or regulations of other governments or b) law through constitutional provisions or enabling legislation.
-There are no components of net position at March 31, 2019 and 2018 that meet the restricted definition.
+There are no components of net position at March 31, 2021 and 2020 that meet the restricted definition.